Lectionary Bible Studies and Sermons

 Ministers of the gospel

-There are certain passages in scripture that clergymen love to preach on when addressing other clergy.
-In conservative evangelical circles, our passage for study is one of the hot favorites.
-In fact, I remember my principal at theological college saying that the reason he didn't invite parish clergy to preach at chapel was that they nearly always chose to speak on this passage.
-I'm sad I haven't been invited back to preach as I would love to preach on it just for a stir.
+I remember my principal at theological college saying that the reason why he didn't invite parish clergy to preach at chapel was that they nearly always chose to speak on this passage.
+I'm sad to say that I haven't been invited back to preach as I would love to preach on this passage just to drive the staff mad!

 Anyway, what we have here is a charge to a young minister, a precise 9 point sermon based on 9 imperatives.
-It does break the three point rule, but as long as the preacher doesn't spend fifteen minutes on each point then this list of do's not only has the power to shape a church's ministry, but the congregation's expectation of that ministry.
+It does break the three point rule, but as long as the preacher doesn't spend fifteen minutes on each point then this list of do's not only has the power to shape a ministry, but the congregation's expectation of that ministry.

 i] Preach the Word.
 All other exhortations in Paul's charge are sub points of this exhortation.
 Communicating the Word of God is the central ministry of the church.
 Note how Paul gives weight to this charge in v1 and how Timothy is to do it in all situations, whether positive or not.